-- Upon sighting marine mammals, stop your vessel, observe, and then attempt to parallel the animal's course. - Avoid sudden changes to vessel speed and direction.
-Dolphins and whales may surface unpredictably at any time or location
+- Upon sighting marine mammals, stop your vessel, observe, and then attempt to parallel the animal's course.
+Do not approach head on. - Avoid sudden changes to vessel speed and direction.
+Dolphins and whales may surface unpredictably at any time or location. - Do not feed, or attempt to feed, any marine mammals.
+It is harmful and illegal. - Do not swim with, ride, pet, touch, or attempt to interact with marine mammals in the wild.